blackducksoftware/aws-codepipeline-custom-action/README.md

 </p>

 # Overview
 AWS CodePipeline is a continuous delivery service you can use to model, visualize, and automate the steps required to release your software.
-Black Duck's integration with AWS Code Pipeline provides an easy way to automatically build any application using AWS CodeBuild and scan it for any open source vulnerabilities using Black Duck Hub Detect.
+Black Duck's integration with AWS Code Pipeline provides an easy way to automatically build any application using AWS CodeBuild and scan it for open source vulnerabilities using Black Duck Detect.

-Note: Black Duck Hub Detect consolidates functionality of several Black Duck scanning tools, package managers, and continuous-integration plugin tools.
-Hub Detect makes it easier to set up and scan applications using a variety of languages and package managers.
+Note: Black Duck Detect consolidates functionality of several Black Duck scanning tools, package managers, and continuous-integration plugin tools.
+Black Duck Detect makes it easy to scan applications using a variety of languages and package managers.

-AWS CodePipeline offers Custom Actions that can be leveraged to simplify the integration of Black Duck Software into AWS CodePipeline.
-This document describes how to configure an AWS CodePipeline Custom Action to initiate a Hub Detect scan after a build of either:
+This integration leverages AWS CodePipeline Custom Actions to simplify the integration of Black Duck Detect into AWS CodePipeline.
+This document describes how to configure an AWS CodePipeline Custom Action to initiate a Black Duck Detect scan after a build of either:

 	* AWS CodeBuild projects, or
 	* non-CodeBuild projects built on a particular S3 bucket path